nwamugo/politico/README.md

 ## Acknowledgments

-* Hat tip to the cipher Felix... my guide!
+* Hat tip to the cipher Felix!